system-transparency/system-transparency/README.md

 # Debugging

 ## Console output
 The output of stboot can be controlled via the LinuxBoot kernel command line.
-You can edit the command line in `run.config`.
+You can edit the command line in `.config`.
 Beside usual kernel parameters you can pass flags to stboot via the special parameter `uroot.uinitargs`.
 * To enable debug output in stboot pass `-debug`
 * To see not only the LinuxBoot kernel's but also stboot's output on all defined consoles (not on the last one defined only) pass `-klog`